 And it’s not just national momentum that the movement has gathered.
 From its humble beginnings, carting art supplies up dusty tracks, MASK has presented in exhibitions and seminars at prestigious institutions all around the world.
 Having shown at UNESCO IIEP (France), UNESCO KNC (South Korea), Nairobi National Museum and RaMOMA (Kenya), Kenyan Embassy (France), SOAS University of London, Royal Overseas League, Turner Contemporary, Saatchi Gallery (UK), George Washington University, Woodrow Wilson Center, US Library of Congress and the White House (USA), the art and ideas of creative African students have been seen by an international audience of over 650,000 people.

 Today, MASK is a collective of young visionaries aspiring to improve the world with their creativity and innovation.
 MASK is growing.
 Working with the Kenyan government, it helps developing creativity in the classroom.
 Working with business partners, it bridges the gap between the future of industry and the next generation of creative talent.
 Working with young people, it nurtures creative thinking to prepare them for tomorrow’s world.

-Now, while continuing to nourish the next generation of visionaries, MASK works to help them leverage their creativity to make an impact on the whole society.
+The next decade.
+In its first decade, MASK developed its Creativity Education Model for teaching creativity and innovation and helped thousands of young people to discover and strengthen their 'outside box' thinking.
+While continuing to nourish the next generation of visionaries, MASK now wants to help them leverage their innovation to make an impact on the whole society.
 By feeding their best ideas and solutions to business and policy communities, MASK intends to reconnect its young creatives with these communities and fosters in them a greater sense of power, purpose and potential.